 Tooling-Ready Structure

-validation and
+subset validation and

-existence checks (exists()
+existence checks (exists()) cover

 advanced use cases like feature toggles or plugin dependencies.